 The good news for the gang is that in most cases, video footage filmed in a private setting without your knowledge cannot be used as evidence against you in court as it would be considered a violation of your rights.
-In fact, San Diego county defense attorneys point out that recording the private conversation of someone without their consent is actually a crime under the state’s eavesdropping laws.
+In fact, recording the private conversation of someone without their consent is actually a crime under the state’s eavesdropping laws.
 Since someone filmed the gang, he could be face eavesdropping charges, which are punishable by up to one year in jail if charged as a misdemeanor or three years in prison if charged as a felony.

 Blackmail Laws in California